-- vision screenings, which could be performed as part of an annual physical examination in a Provider's office (vision screenings do not include refractive examinations to detect vision impairment); - one routine eye exam, including, but not limited to, refraction and glaucoma screening, to detect vision impairment by a Provider in the Provider's office every Calendar Year.
-Routine eye exams do not include contact lens exams; and - non-routine or follow-up visits.
+- vision screenings, performed as part of an annual physical examination in a Provider's office (vision screenings do not include refractive examinations to detect vision impairment); - one routine eye exam, including, but not limited to, refraction and glaucoma screening, to detect vision impairment by a Provider in the Provider's office every Calendar Year.
+Routine eye exams do not include contact lens exams.
+Network Benefits are available without a Referral from a PCP when the routine eye exam is provided by a Network optometrist or ophthalmologist; and - non-routine or follow-up visits.
+Network Benefits are available without a Referral from a PCP when the exam is provided by a Network optometrist or ophthalmologist.